ON THIS PAGE

 Neptune's environment is not conducive to life as we know it.
 The temperatures, pressures and materials that characterize this planet are most likely too extreme and volatile for organisms to adapt to.

-Neptune has 13 known moons and one provisional moon that is awaiting official confirmation.
+Neptune has 14 known moons.
 Neptune's largest moon Triton was discovered on October 10, 1846, by William Lassell, just 17 days after Johann Gottfried Galle discovered the planet.
 Since Neptune was named for the Roman god of the sea, its moons are named for various lesser sea gods and nymphs in Greek mythology.

-Neptune has five known rings.
-Starting near the planet and moving outward, they are named Galle, Leverrier, Lassell, Arago and Adams.
+Neptune at least five main rings and four prominient ring arcs that we know of so far.
+Starting near the planet and moving outward, the main rings are named Galle, Leverrier, Lassell, Arago and Adams.
 The rings are thought to be relatively young and short-lived.

-Neptune's rings also have peculiar clumps of dust called arcs.
+Neptune's ring system also has peculiar clumps of dust called arcs.
 Four prominent arcs named Liberté (Liberty), Egalité (Equality), Fraternité (Fraternity) and Courage are in the outermost ring, Adams.
 The arcs are strange because the laws of motion would predict that they would spread out evenly rather than stay clumped together.
 Scientists now think the gravitational effects of Galatea, a moon just inward from the ring, stabilizes these arcs.